akhenakh/regionagogo/README.md

 ## Data
 It uses data from [Natural Earth Data](http://www.naturalearthdata.com/) and performs real points inside tests against geo shapes.

+Some regions are precise and some accentuated names are wrong, if you are aware of a better source please tell me.

 ## Build & Install
 ```
 make